zliu41/CIPs/CIP-plutus-modules/README.md

 transaction, perhaps considerably.
 The disadvantage is that it requires extensive modifications to the CEK machine itself, a very critical part of the Plutus infrastructure.

+##### Fourth approach: lazy scripts

+TODO: Possibly add a discussion of tracing script use by exploiting lazy evaluation.

 ### Value Scripts